 There is a report of a serious accident happening to General Clinton, at Lisbon, who, it appears, in walking, received a kick from a mule, which has seriously injured his leg.
-It is said the old Queen, on hearing of the accident, sent orders to have the mule purchased for herself, highly delighted at the meritorious act of the beast. - Even ing paper.
+It is said the old Queen, on hearing of the accident, sent orders to have the mule purchased for herself, namely, the Arch across the Big Kettle, on the Ottawa highly delighted at the meritorious act of the beast. - Even- River, of which so much has been said and so gerat an in ing paper.

-the bank notes amount to about twenty millions and a half, tumblied into the foaming gulph below. with about £600,000 for the branches.
+that the dividend for a half year ending 5th of April, would of completion, and at a few minutes past one o'clock, P. M. be 4 per cent. interest and profits.
+The present issues of the whole fabric gave way with a tremendous crash and the bank notes amount to about twenty millions and a half, tumblied into the foaming gulph below. with about £600,000 for the branches.

-continues, we rejoice to say, unaltered; and his Majesty event many causes for regret; and some for consolation. application to the Agent, higher and most respected orders of the nobility, with whom offering a remark as to the season chosen for its completion he converses with a spirit and animation which have not one circumstance obvious to all who witnessed it deserved day, held a Cabinet Council, which sat in deliberarion up his watchfulness less conspicuous in the fact of his obsert and Sir W. Clinton, at Lisbon, confiding the farther de on the bridge at the moment it gave way, not a life was low tention of the British troops in Portugal to their discretion nor did any assident of serious import occur. jointly-thus shewing that his Majesty's Ministers approve the whole of the conduct of Sir Frederick: \first, in ment naturally is felt, than if the accident happened at securing and sending, back the money confided, on our earlier period of its construction; and it will take a lo credit to Don Miguel; and secondly, in stopping the time to repair the dammage.
+continues, we rejoice to say, unaltered; and his Majesty event many causes for regret; and some for consolation. application to the Agent, almost daily receives visits from his Ministers, and the Without entering on the merits or defects of the plan; or he converses with a spirit and animation which have not one circumstance obvious to all who witnessed it deserves day, held a Cabinet Council, which sat in deliberarion up- his watchfulness less conspicuous in the fact of his obser wards of two hours; the result of which was that despatches ing the bridge going in time to give the alarm for the work were sent off late the same night to Sir Frederick Lamb men to escape.
+Although above 40 men were employe and Sir W. Clinton, at Lisbon, confiding the farther de on the bridge at the moment it gave way, not a life was los tention of the British troops in Portugal to their discretion nor did any accident of serious import occur. jointly-thus shewing that his Majesty's Ministers ap- The work being so nearly completed a greater disappoi prove the whole of the conduct of Sir Frederick: first, in ment naturally is felt, than if the accident happened at securing and sending, back the money confided, on our earlier period of its construction; and it will take a lo credit to Don Miguel; and secondly, in stopping the time to repair the dammage.
 But as it was justly remain departure of the British Army.

 Office, that his Majesty will hold a Levee at St. James's Drummond the contractor, even malignity itself can atte Palace on Tuesday next the 27th instant, May, at two bute no blame to him.
-He regularly and carefully ex o'clock.
+He regularly and carefully es o'clock.

-It is said that the revenue is in progressive improvement from the failure of an experiment as from its success; with the corresponding quarter of last year, and that there is the farther the trial progressed the more chance the open a surplus of £200,000.
+with the corresponding quarter of last year, and that there is the faither the trial progressed the more chance the opea surplus of £200,000.